|Home > About NIH > NIH Almanac > Historical Data|

 In 1932 he was commissioned in the regular corps and from 1936 to 1944 pursued a distinguished research career at the PHS Venereal Disease Research Laboratory in Staten Island, N.Y.
 In 1944, he was made assistant chief, Venereal Disease Division, Washington, D.C.

 Dr. Van Slyke joined NIH in 1946 as chief of the newly established Research Grants Office, later renamed the Division of Research Grants, serving there until named director of NHI on August 1, 1948.
 He left NHI on November 30, 1952, to serve as associate director of NIH, a post he held until named NIH deputy director.

-A native of San Diego, Calif., Dr. Price was born on July 5, 1914.
-He earned his medical degree at the University of California School of Medicine at Berkeley in 1940, and served his internship at the PHS Hospital in San Francisco.
+A native of San Diego, Calif., Dr. Price earned his medical degree at the University of California School of Medicine at Berkeley in 1940, and served his internship at the PHS Hospital in San Francisco.
 In 1946, he received his doctorate in public health at Johns Hopkins University School of Hygiene and Public Health.

 Following a tour of duty in the Venereal Disease Division, PHS, he was assigned first to the DRG as assistant to the chief (1946-47) and then to the NCI as chief of the Research Grants Branch (1947-48).
 He returned to DRG in 1948 as chief, a post he held until he was named NIH associate director for extramural affairs (1950-52).

 After a series of key appointments in the Office of the Surgeon General, the Bureau of Medical Services and the Bureau of State Services, Dr. Price was named deputy director of NIH on July 1, 1960.
 Two years later, he was appointed deputy surgeon general, PHS.

 He retired from the service in 1965.
 Since his retirement, he has been associated with the Ford Foundation and the American Public Health Association.